rsieiro/RSOAuthEngine/README.md

 Alternatively you could use `setAccessToken:secret` after initialization to define a previously stored access token.
 If you need or want to use xAuth instead of the request token/authorize workflow, please take a look at the Instapaper demo.

+### XOAuth

+This library also supports generating XOAuth strings (to use with Gmail SMTP and IMAP servers, for example).
+Just call `generateXOAuthStringForURL:method` with the desired URL and method (GET/POST).

 ## Twitter Demo

 <table>